peavers-archive/codeshelf-tool-eslint/README.md

-# Codeshelf Tool ESLINT
+# Codeshelf Tool ESLint
-Send the output from executing ESLINT to AWS Firehose
+Send the output from executing ESLint to AWS Firehose

 ## Badges
 The most important part of a readme of course